The ISIS Enigma: Such Organisations Can’t Be Subdued With Mere Force

 Yet Trump can’t help doing things like “moving the American embassy to East Jerusalem”, and the “time for the United States to fully recognize Israel sovereignty over the Golden Heights.”
 Sure, he needs to develop a noble heart, like that of Jacinta Ardern, the Prime Minister of New Zealand, to correct the course.

-The author is Pakistan’s former army chief.
+The author is former Army chief of Pakistan.